jnappy/git-and-github-practice/dat_prework.md

         - [Project Euler](https://projecteuler.net) - Try playing with this set of computational problems.

 ### Additional Resources (Optional)
 While we won't be following any specific textbooks in this course, some students have asked for additional resources.
-Here are a few options, in order from beginner to advanced:
+Here are a few options, ranging from beginner to advanced:

   * [The Quick Python Book](http://www.amazon.com/Quick-Python-Book-Second-Edition/dp/193518220X)
   * [Data Analysis With Open Source Tools](http://www.amazon.com/Data-Analysis-Open-Source-Tools/dp/0596802358)